Perchant76/PRNT.SC-DISCORD-BOT/README.md

-This is my first real project in python i tried my best Im sure that this program is not 100% perfect also I want to thank to https://github.com/Ccondir for help
+This is my first real project in python i tried my best Im sure that this program is not 100% perfect also I want to thank https://github.com/Ccondir for help